 Prajakta (PJ) graduated from Harvard with a B.A. in Chemical and Physical Biology and a minor in Computer Science before obtaining her M.D. at Stanford.
 During medical school, she did a research fellowship with Dr. Kavita Sarin, during which she used genomic sequencing data from basal cell carcinomas to better understand disease characteristics, progression, and response to therapy.
 She is currently a first year resident in Dermatology at Stanford, and is excited about using genomics to better inform clinical practice and affect behavior change in patients.
 Outside of work, Prajakta enjoys traveling (she has been to seventeen countries and hopes to keep adding to that number), painting and drawing, playing board games, and working out.

 Harvey majored in Biochemistry at UC Berkeley before completing medical school at Stanford.
 He joined the Sarin Lab in 2015, where he investigated skin cancer genetics and epidemiology using consumer-generated data.
-Currently, Harvey is an intern at California Pacific Medical Center, after which he will begin dermatology residency at UC Irvine.
+Currently, Harvey is completing dermatology residency at UC Irvine.
 He enjoys spending time with family and friends, playing soccer, and watching the Warriors!